truemedian/luvit-api-design/style.md

 - if `x` is otherwise callable, then `x` should be `camelCase`.
 - otherwise, `x` should be `snake_case`.

+A class-like table can be identified by having one or more fields that are intended to hold data.
+For example, `std/fs.lua`, a namespace-like table, contains only functions and another namespace (`std/fs/path.lua`).

 Acronyms, initialisms, proper nouns, or any other word that has capitalization rules in written English are subject to naming conventions just like any other word.